tracim/tracim/README.md

 #### Create a new database and user on PostgreSQL ####

-We suppose you will create a user named _poduser_ with passowrd _podpassword_ and a database _poddb_
+We suppose you will create a user named _tracimuser_ with passowrd _tracimpassword_ and a database _tracimdb_

 First login as root, then su as postgre and run a PostgreSQL client: